Abiola1140/LITA_WORKSHOP_DOCUMENTATION/README.md

 ### Data Sources
 Data Sales.xlsx is the primary source of data used.
 This is an open source dataset, readily available on platforms like kaggle or FRED, serves as a foundation for our analysis.

+###Tools Used
+Microsoft Excel for cleaning, analysis and visualization.
+GitHub for Portfolio Building